icyb3r-code/SysAdmin/Linux/Contents/VMware_vmmon_vmnet/README.md

 vmware-modconfig --console --install-all
 ```

-Now run your vmware guest, and enjoy.
+Now run your VMware guest, and enjoy.